vipulpandey/karna/_posts/2017-2-17-Kaabil_vs_raees.md

 description: "I am not a big fan of usual bollywood movies, but in a country that is obssesed with bollywood and bollywood    stars, it's really hard for anyone to be separate from this industries activities."
 color: 212121
 permalink: /kaabilraees/
-categories: [R,quantitative,chart,line]
-tags: [entertainment,bollywood ,box-office ,comparison]
+categories: entertainment bollywood box-office comparison
 width: medium
-img: kaabilvsraees.jpg
+img: collection-1.png
 status: publish
 published: true
 output: html_document
 ---

+## R Markdown

 I am not a big fan of usual bollywood movies, but in a country that is obssesed with bollywood and bollywood stars, it's really hard for anyone to be separate from this industries activities.